-Advocates provide basic case management services in a holistic, person-centered approach, empowering a victim to establish goals and indicators for their healing and recovery.
+Advocates provide basic case management services in a holistic, person-centric approach, empowering a victim to establish goals and indicators for their healing and recovery.
 Advocates support victims in considering their options and understanding available resources and services.
 Advocates can facilitate wrap-around support through referrals to partner agencies, education on process, mediation with employers or professors or landlords, and connection to safe shelter.

 Case management is a collaborative process of assessment, planning, facilitation, care coordination, evaluation, and advocacy for options and services to meet an individual’s and family’s comprehensive needs through communication and available resources to promote quality, cost-effective outcomes.

 The underlying premise of case management is based on the fact that when an individual reaches the optimum level of wellness and functional capability, everyone benefits: the individuals being served, their support systems, the health care delivery systems and the various reimbursement sources.